Top Foods To Fight Depression

 Back in 2018 a very helpful paper was published in The World Journal of Psychiatry.
 The researchers behind it knew from clinical experience that what we eat affects our mood and behavior, but they wanted to know which specific nutrients were most important.
 That way they could start to create a framework for clinicians to be able to integrate a food-as-medicine approach into mainstream psychiatry.

-Medical research is revealing that they all have similar biological roots -- nutrient deficiency, inflammation, gut issues.
+Medical research is revealing that they all have similar biological roots:

-Psychology research reveals that they can have similar psychological roots -- trauma, lack of purpose, lack of attachment.
+Psychology research reveals that they can have similar psychological roots:

 Resilience - our capacity to grow from stress rather than become incapacitated by it - is as much biological as it is psychological.

-So if you're here because you feel you're giving your child all the love, care and social support you can but they're still struggling with mood and behavior, and if you want to try something other than prescribed medication to turn that around, it's time to explore their biology.
+So if you're here because you feel you're giving your child all the love, care and social support you can but they're still struggling with mood, learning and behavior, and if you want to try something other than prescribed medication to turn that around, it's time to explore their biology.

 Now, back to the study on foods that fight depression.

-12 nutrients were found to be the heavy hitters when it comes to prevention and treatment of depressive disorders.
-They are:
+12 nutrients were found to be the heavy hitters when it comes to the prevention and treatment of depressive disorders.

 - Omega-3 fatty acids (EPA and DHA),